jtang3-cmu/3D-slicer-AI-Module-Integration/README.md

-# 3D Slicer AI Integration Framework
+# 3D Slicer AI Model Integration

 This repository provides a general-purpose framework and tutorial for integrating AI-based medical image models into the 3D Slicer platform.
 It covers the complete workflow, from Docker packaging and model deployment to UI integration and inference visualization.